shritzb/iitg-analytics-course/Capstone Project/README.md

 ### Model 1: Occupancy-Based Pricing
 > A simple pricing model that increases price with occupancy.
+> 🚀 Step 1: Baseline Linear Model Overview
+🔁 Formula:
+𝑃
+𝑡
++
+1
+=
+𝑃
+𝑡
++
+𝛼
+⋅
+(
+Occupancy
+Capacity
+)
+P
+t+1
+​
+ =P
+t
+​
+ +α⋅(
+Capacity
+Occupancy
+​
+ )
+Where:

+𝑃
+0
+=
+$
+10
+P
+0
+​
+ =$10 (base price)

+α is a tunable parameter (e.g., 2 or 5 for moderate changes)

+We’ll compute price independently for each parking lot at every time step.

+🔧 Step-by-Step Plan
+✅ A. Preprocess the dataset
+Convert LastUpdatedDate + LastUpdatedTime into one datetime column

+Sort data by timestamp within each parking lot

+✅ B. Implement Pricing Function
+Initialize base price = $10

+Loop through each lot's time series and apply the formula

+✅ C. Plot Pricing Over Time
+Use Bokeh for interactive visualization

+One line per parking lot

 ### Model 2: Demand-Based Pricing (Deployed in Pathway)
 > Uses a weighted score of features like queue length, traffic, and vehicle type to calculate price dynamically.